kragen/peg-bootstrap/peg.md

 the sequence as a whole fails, and there is no current position.

+This is one of the things
-This is easier to do
+that is easier to do
-in the version of the grammar that doesn’t use `*` to define `sequence`, since it treats sequences of arbitrary numbers of things as nested sequences of two items, the innermost of which is empty.
+if you don’t try to write your grammar with features like `*`, since it treats sequences of arbitrary numbers of things as nested sequences of two items, the innermost of which is empty.

     (in the bare grammar)
-    sequence <- qterm sequence / .
+    sequence <- term sequence / '->'_ expr / .

 The case of an empty sequence
 doesn’t update `state` at all.